-This can be a tactical vest, a plate carrier, or even a belt.
+This can be a shooting vest, a plate carrier, or even a gun belt.
 Load bearing gear allows you to easily carry extra magazines, radios, hydration sources, etc. The idea is to comfortably disburse your load, while having it accessible at all times.

-I also included a list of a few optional items that can make playing a little more fun and make you more effective at your role.
+I also included a list of a few optional items that can make playing a little more fun and make you more effective with your role.

 Since you are using goggles while playing, you really want to avoid fogging them up.
 A bandana tied around the head is an effective sweat band that keeps sweat from flowing into the goggles.
 It can also be used to protect your neck from the sun.